hdadvisors/chesterfield-market-analysis/docs/part-2a-3.md

 Within the county, there are only 20 out of 115 multifamily properties located within a half mile walking distance of a public transit stop.
 The majority of these properties are existing properties, while only six are recent developments (built in 2017 or later).

 These transit stops are mainly located at the city-county border along Midlothian Turnpike or along Route One, where the Greater Richmond Transit Company (GRTC) began local bus service from Falling Creek to John Tyler Community College in March 2020.
 One recent development (Commonwealth Apartments built in 2022) has taken advantage of an Express Service Park-N-Ride located at Commonwealth Centre Parkway.
 This transit service provides a direct route from Commonwealth Centre Parkway to Downtown Richmond --- whether for work or leisure.

-    MAP/ANALYSIS IN PROGRESS
+The overwhelming majority of both recent and existing multifamily properties in the county are located more than a half mile walking distance of a transit stop.
+On average, the walking distance for all multifamily properties in the county to a transit stop is 3.2 miles --- which would take most people nearly an hour to walk.
+There is little difference between recent and existing properties in terms of distance to transit, but undoubtedly any new multifamily development on the Route 1 corridor will continue to benefit from public transit access.

 <div class="figure">
 <img src="part-2a-3_files/figure-html/transit-chart-1.png" alt="Percent of units in Chesterfield County near transit by market" width="100%" style="border:none;" />
 <p class="caption">(\#fig:transit-chart)Percent of units in Chesterfield County near transit by market</p>
 </div>

 ### Proximity to schools

-    MAP/ANALYSIS IN PROGRESS
+Across the entire county, there are 64 schools within the Chesterfield County Public Schools (CCPS) system serving more than 63,000 students.
+As the county continues to attract more and more families, the desire to be in close proximity to schools at all levels will continue to grow.

+In the county, there are 39 elementary schools, 12 middle schools, and 11 high schools.

+All 115 multimfamily properties are within a 30 minute drive to a CCPS school.
+More specifically, all properties are less than an eight minute drive of a CCPS school.
+The average drive time for all multifamily properties to a CCPS school is only about 5 minutes, and there is hardly any difference between recent and existing properties in the average drive time --- 4.7 and 4.9 minutes, respectively.